-We have audited the financial statements of Sandwell College (the 'corporation') for the year ended 31 July 2020, which comprise the Statement of Comprehensive Income, Statement of Changes in Reserves, the Balance Sheet, the Cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Corporation of Sandwell College (the 'College') for the year ended 31 July 2021 which comprise the statement of comprehensive income and expenditure, the statement of changes in reserves, the balance sheet, the statement of cash flows, the principal accounting policies, and the notes to the financial statements.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
 In our opinion, the financial statements:

-- give a true and fair view of the state of the corporation's affairs as at 31 July 2020 and of its surplus of income over expenditure for the year then ended; and - have been prepared in accordance with United Kingdom Generally Accepted Accounting Practice and the Statement of Recommended Practice - Accounting for Further and Higher Education issued in October 2018 and any subsequent amendments.
+- give a true and fair view of the state of the College's affairs as at 31 July 2021 and of its surplus of income over expenditure for the year then ended; and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice and the Statement of Recommended Practice: Accounting for Further and Higher Education.